Innovation and Artificial Intelligence Learn about what our award winning innovation team has been up to.

 The Innovation Group are undertaking many proofs of concept and are working with many major clients on some of the projects.
 We have looked at the legal reasoning side of legal AI to explore how AI can assist with decision making and we have also explored information extraction.
 We are also looking to see how the application of data science can derive insights from the data which we hold on matters for a number of our clients and for our own internal benefit.

-Our approach is grounded in computer science theory and we are currently working with Liverpool University (as well as a number of commercial organisations like Kira) to look to see how we may apply AI-based legal technology to the work that we do.
+Our approach is grounded in computer science theory and we collaborate with Liverpool University (as well as a number of commercial organisations like Kira) to look to see how we may apply AI-based legal technology to the work that we do.
 We are one of the first collaborations between academia and commercial organisations in a study on law and technology, allowing academics the opportunity to put their theories into practice.

 Our research and development has narrowed our focus to two approaches, both of which do different things and solve two different problems.
 The first product we have trained and are currently testing is a system that is designed to extract data from documents.
 We are experimenting with it in a number of ways and are working closely with clients in the insurance and corporate sphere.